 WCF Dialogue on 'Operationalisations of Financialisation'

-In order to think through the stakes attendant to the continued research of financialisation and its multiple operationalisations, we invited two active protagonists in these debates. Ève Chiapello and Pauline Gleadle discussed each other's work and critically assessed the ways in which the study of financialisation continues to shape the current critical debates about global finance and global capitalism more generally.
+In order to think through what is at stake in the continued research on financialisation and its multiple operationalisations, we have invited two active protagonists in these debates to speak to WCF. Ève Chiapello and Pauline Gleadle will discuss each other's work and thereby critically engage with the ways in which the study of financialisation continues to shape the current critical debates about global finance and global capitalism more generally.

 Ève Chiapello is Research Director at the École des Hautes Études en Sciences Sociales (EHESS) in Paris.
 Her research focuses on the penetration of all business sectors by “financialised” tools, i.e. by instruments which rely both conceptually and technically on the technical and scientific corpus of modern finance.

-Pauline Gleadle is a Professor at the University of Westminster in London.
-Her research focuses on the impact of financial markets on the strategy and governance of non-financial corporations with a particular focus on the pharmaceutical and biotech industry, both in the UK and internationally.
+Pauline Gleadle is Emeritus Professor at the University of Westminster in London and Visiting Professor at The Open University, Milton Keynes.
+Her research focuses on the interaction of financial markets with the strategy and governance of non-financial corporations with a particular focus on the pharmaceutical and biotech industries.